doug65536/lrumap/README.md

 Returns the key of most recently used entry if the map is not empty.

+Does not update LRU data.

 ### `oldestKey()`

 Returns `undefined` if the map is empty.

 Returns the key of least recently used entry if the map is not empty.

+Does not update LRU data.

 ### `newestValue()`